• Skip to primary navigation

 • If you would prefer a firmer cheesecake, then I suggest using dissolved gelatine powder in this recipe.

-• Dissolving gelatine - place 2 tsp of gelatine powder into a small bowl filled with ¼ cup lukewarm water.
+• Dissolving gelatine - place 2 teaspoon of gelatine powder into a small bowl filled with ¼ cup lukewarm water.
 Place that small bowl into a large bowl and fill the larger bowl with boiling water (do not allow the boiling water to enter the smaller bowl).
 Allow the boiling water to slowly heat the smaller bowl and dissolve the gelatine (this will take a couple of minutes).

 • Melting the chocolate - if using a microwave, melt in a microwave-safe bowl for 3 minutes on 50% power, stirring every 30 seconds until melted.
 If using a Thermomix, grate for 5 seconds Speed 8, scrape down the sides, then melt for 3 minutes, 50 degrees, Speed 2 (or until melted).